senpainikolay/OOP-sem3/Lab6/readme.md

-Just implemented the classes and extentions.
+Just implemented the classes and inheretences.